A Comprehensive Introduction to Evaluating Regression Models

 Root Mean Squared Error (RMSE)

-Root Mean Squared Error (RMSE) is a popular metric used in machine learning and statistics to measure the accuracy of a predictive model.
+Root Mean Square Error in Machine Learning (RMSE) is a popular metric used in machine learning and statistics to measure the accuracy of a predictive model.
 It quantifies the differences between predicted values and actual values, squaring the errors, taking the mean, and then finding the square root.
-RMSE provides a clear understanding of the model’s performance, with lower values indicating better predictive accuracy.
+RMSE provides a clear understanding of the model’s performance, with lower values indicating better predictive accuracy relative root mean square error.

 It is computed by taking the square root of MSE.
 RMSE is also called the Root Mean Square Deviation.
 It measures the average magnitude of the errors and is concerned with the deviations from the actual value.
 RMSE value with zero indicates that the model has a perfect fit.
 The lower the RMSE, the better the model and its predictions.
-A higher RMSE indicates that there is a large deviation from the residual to the ground truth.
+A higher relative root mean square error in machine learning indicates that there is a large deviation from the residual to the ground truth.
 RMSE can be used with different features as it helps in figuring out if the feature is improving the model’s prediction or not.

 rmse evaluation metric formula